hpacheco/ses/labs/Lab2.md

 ### Heartbleed example

 We can also see how to detect a real-world bug such as [Heartbleed](https://heartbleed.com/) in a complex library such as [OpenSSL](https://www.openssl.org/).
 Heartbleed is a heap buffer overflow bug in the TLS handshake phase, that is triggered if a Heartbeat message is longer than its expected length.
-You may read more about the bug in resources such as [this](https://www.synopsys.com/blogs/software-security/heartbleed-bug/)
+You may read more about the bug in resources such as [this one](https://www.synopsys.com/blogs/software-security/heartbleed-bug/).

 Start by pulling a buggy version of OpenSSL 1.0.1f from the official OpenSSL GitHub repository, and compiling it with AFL support; we also compile with Address Sanitizer support to detect memory errors [^1].
 Building will take a while:
 ```ShellSession